jean-pierreBoth/graphembed/README.md

 Embedding and link prediction evaluation for the above data sets are given in file [resultats.md](./resultats.md) A more global analysis of the embedding with the nodesketch module is done for the orkut graph in file [orkut.md](./orkut.md)

+A preliminary of node centric quality estimation is provided in the validation module (see documentation in validation::link).

 ### Some qualitative comments